Chat on WhatsApp

 A week is enough to explore one city or a small region.
 Avoid the temptation to visit three countries in seven days – that looks rushed and unrealistic.
 Instead, focus on one or two nearby cities.

-• Example: 7 days in Paris with day trips to Versailles and Disneyland.
+• Example: 7 days in Paris with day trips to Versailles.

 • Pacing: 2‑3 major attractions per day, plus time for leisure.